- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 3) HANA does run well for how customers really use systems in 2014″

 That is curious, so SD benchmarks have been suppressed for HANA because HANA does not perform transaction processing very well.
-That is the results are embarrassing.
-Read the full analysis at the article How Accurate Was John Appleby on HANA Not Working Fast for OLTP?
+That is, the results are embarrassing.
+Read the full analysis in the article How Accurate Was John Appleby on HANA Not Working Fast for OLTP?

 Brightwork Stated that Code Pushdown Does Not Speed Performance?